 Kendall Boyd joined the FACS staff full time in 2008 and teaches English in grades 8 and 10.
 She also coaches volleyball.
 Ms. Boyd graduated from FACS in 2003 as class valedictorian.
-She holds a Bachelor of Arts in English with a minor in history from the University of Memphis.
+She holds a Bachelor of Arts in English with a minor in history as well as a Master of Art in Teaching, all from the University of Memphis.
 Ms. Boyd has been involved in numerous missions outreach activities.

 Marcia Coleman teaches algebra I, honors algebra I (eighth-grade), algebra II and geometry.
 She holds a Bachelor of Science in Mathematical Sciences and a Master of Science in Curriculum and Instruction, both from the University of Memphis, and is certified to teach math in grades 7-12.
 She previously taught math at Kirby High School, Bartlett High School, Arlington High School, the University of Memphis and Southwest Tennessee Community College.
 A favorite Bible verse is Psalm 32:8 "I will instruct you and teach you in the way you should go; I will counsel you with my loving eye on you."
 (NIV) Mrs. Coleman teaches pre-school Sunday School and is involved in One Student Church youth ministry at Memphis First Assembly.

 Dana DeLisle has worked at FACS since 2005.
 She teaches yearbook, keyboarding and accounting classes.
 Previously she served FACS as media assistant in the Charles Coscia Library.
 She has also served as a coach for several girls' athletic teams.
 Mrs. DeLisle holds a Bachelor of Science in multidisciplinary studies with a dual degree in English and Bible from Liberty University.
 “I have really been blessed to be part of this school,” she said.
 “I love the students and feel privileged to be able to invest in their lives.”